seanshahkarami/beehive-stack/README.md

 This is an experiment in using the Docker stack features to get a set of beehive services running.
 (See waggle project for more info...)

 Warning!
-Do not this in production right now!
-This is for development purposes only!
-Why?
+This should not be used in production right now for these reasons:

 * None of these services are currently configured to have persistent data storage.
 * Cassandra isn't being replicated since only a single instance is run.